 One of the biggest problems for people is to do with overpayments.
-This is where you receive more tax credits that you are entitled to and HMRC demand the overpayment is repaid.
+This is where you receive more tax credits that you are entitled to and HMRC demands that the overpayment is repaid.

-The problem is that it's very difficult for people to accurately check their award, so most people can't check if they are being paid too much.
-Because of this many overpayments have to be repaid one way or another.
+The problem is that it's very difficult for people to accurately check their award, so most people can't check whether they are being paid too much.
+Because of this, many overpayments have to be repaid one way or another.

 NOTE: Tax Credits are due to be replaced by Universal Credit.
 Transitional arrangements will apply.
 Full details have yet to be announced.

 Overpayments might happen if:

 - You don't give the right information when you first claim or when you renew your claim at the end of the year.